 Photos of Inge Alméns "BlåKråka" (the name meaning European Roller): the finished boat and some details.

 Photos of Mikael Möller' "Scarlet", and many instructive and inspiring photos from the building project.

 A film from the building of Per-Ivar Corins Canoe – and some professionally shot and edited films of sailing trips in the Stockholm Archipelago: (1), (2), (3), (4), (5), (6) – showing the kind of sailing I had in mind when designing the canoe yawl.

 A Canoe Yawl in progress by Povl Eskild.
 Also from Povl, a short video from sailing across Struer Bugt: 3-5 m/s wind and 4,5-5,3 knots on the wind!

 More sailing: Johan Lindblom and Inge Almén off Arkösund on the Swedish east coast.

 ||Daysailing: 1-4 people, Cruising: 1-2 people

-Four sheets contain the information needed to build the canoe yawl.
-Most are in metric scale 1:10, with some details full-size.
-The data for drawing the station molds is contained in a simple Table of Offsets.
+Four sheets (metric scale 1:10, with some details full-size) contain the information needed to build the canoe yawl.
+The data for drawing the station molds are contained in a simple Table of Offsets.
 From the rig and sails data, you can make your own rig and sails – or give the jobs to your rigger/sailmaker.
 The plans include details for welding all the custom hardware (to be galvanized after fabrication) if you want to keep the craft simple and workmanlike.
-A more elegant alternative would be to make patterns and have the needed hardware cast in bronze – or of course, buy ready-mades in stainless and plastic.
+A more elegant alternative would be to make patterns and have the needed hardware cast in bronze – or of course, buy ready-made in stainless and plastic.

 No building manual is included.
 For more information on building techniques, please consult one of the books on boat building listed in literature.